 American Academy of Family Physicians

 Founded in 1947, the American Academy of Family Physicians represents 115,900 physicians and medical students nationwide.
 It is the only medical society devoted solely to primary care.
 Approximately one in four of all office visits are made to family physicians.
 That is nearly 214 million office visits each year – nearly 74 million more than the next largest medical specialty.
 Because family physicians work to deliver the safest care possible and maximize the quality of life of their patients, the AAFP is committed to ensuring that medications prescribed by physicians are not inappropriately diverted.
-The AAFP recognizes that there is growing concern about inappropriate use of ADHD medications, and wants to educate physicians and the public about the importance of the issue.
+The AAFP recognizes that there is growing concern about inappropriate use of prescription stimulant medications, and wants to educate physicians and the public about the importance of the issue.

 The Bacchus Initiatives of NASPA

 David Arnold Senior Director of BACCHUS Initiatives

 The BACCHUS Initiatives of NASPA is a collegiate peer education initiative that supports the achievement of students’ academic and personal success by building skills in student leaders to address campus health and safety issues.
 The BACCHUS philosophy is that students can play a uniquely effective role – unmatched by professional educators – in encouraging their peers to consider, talk honestly about, and develop responsible habits and attitudes toward high-risk health and safety issues.
 It is the mission of the organization to actively promote student and young adult-based campus and community-wide leadership on healthy and safe lifestyle decisions concerning alcohol abuse, tobacco use, illegal drug use, unhealthy sexual practices and other high-risk behaviors.
 Recognizing that the misuse of ADHD prescription stimulant medication is a concern for colleges and universities, the organization provides resources and training so peer educators can assist campus efforts to help prevent the misuse of ADHD prescription medication.